 I can’t speak for others, but I can tell you why I never travel without travel insurance.

 For me, it’s peace of mind knowing that if I do get sick I do not run the risk of potentially running up huge medical bills and that there will be someone there to pick up the tab if I get unlucky and need to go to the hospital.

 It means that I can do the activities that I love like skiing, surfing, diving, and kitesurfing without worrying about the financial consequences of an accident.

-It means that there is someone I can call if I am in the middle of Cambodia with malaria symptoms, which will tell me what hospital I should go to or perhaps more importantly which ones I should avoid.
+It means that there is someone I can call if I am in the middle of Cambodia with malaria symptoms, who will tell me what hospital I should go to or even more importantly which ones I should avoid.

 And if my bags get lost or stolen, at least I know I haven’t lost everything.
-I have someone to call that can help me with emergency money if all my credit cards and money are stolen.
+I have someone to call that can help me with some emergency money if all my credit cards and money are stolen.

 If I’m Only Going To Cheap Countries Like Thailand, do I Need Travel Insurance?

 Sorry to break it to you but inexpensive countries don’t mean affordable medical care.
 Thailand, for instance, is among the world’s most expensive countries to get hospitalized in.
 And if you do get sick in some remote part of South East Asia chances are you may need to be airlifted to Bangkok or Singapore for proper treatment.
 That stuff is crazy expensive.

 And it gets worse, in some countries like for instance Japan, hospitals can refuse to treat you if you can’t show a valid travel insurance!